How to effectively use emojis in email marketing

-However, it might come to you as quite a shock that the same study shows that only 2% of companies use this tactic.
+However, it might come to you as quite a shock that the same study from Campaign Monitor shows that only 2% of companies use this tactic.
 Subject lines are a delicate area - get them wrong, and you ruin your chances of getting opened.

-5. The changing face of click through rates
+5. The changing face of click-through rates

 Images and videos have fast become the ways most people want to consume their content; the content form that receives the most hits from global audiences is audio, visual, and video-centric.

 6. Appropriate context

 There's no doubt that the wrong image can cause havoc in the marketing world.
-Don't use any emojis which are widely known to be euphemisms or double entendres, of which there are a few.
+Don't use any emojis that are widely known to be euphemisms or double entendres, of which there are a few.

 7. Staying mobile-friendly